 - Take a large plastic bottle with you.
 One with a drinking straw or pop-off top to drink from.
 Make sure it’s empty when you travel through the airport, but it’s surprising how easy it is to find large bottles of water in the airport once you’re through customs.
 When you get to the other side, transfer the water from the larger bottles you’ve purchased at the grocery store into these more manageable-sized bottles for when you’re out and about.
 If you run out, you can always ask nicely at a restaurant etc. if they’d be so kind to re-fill it for you.
 Alternately you can buy a Britta bottle that has a built-in filter and you can just fill it from any tap.

 These are just twelve tips we use for making our travel more affordable, but we’re sure you have tips that you could share with us…send us an email with your tips and we’ll add it to this list.
 Let’s help each other to go on more trips each year.

-Be sure to give us a like on Facebook or follow us on Twitter…or sign up for our blog via email so you don’t miss future articles!
+Be sure to give us a like on Facebook, follow us on Twitter or Instagram … or sign up for our blog via email so you don’t miss future articles!

 Iain & Gail started blogging in order to inspire and motivate people to travel the world from their perspective – specializing in having the most fun while using the least amount of money, travelling on the cheap without sacrificing comfort.

 In the end you will only regret the things you didn’t do

 Airbnb – use this link (www.airbnb.ca/c/gails2301) and get a $50 CDN travel credit off your first booking!